ofajs/ofa-v4-docs/docs/en/docs/get-started/css.md

- # CSS usage
+# Usage of CSS

-In `ofa.js`, you can manipulate the CSS styles of an element using the following methods;
+In `ofa.js`, you can manipulate CSS styles of elements using the following methods:

-## Get specific CSS style of an element
+## Get the specific CSS styles of an element

-You can use `$ele.css.xxx` to get the specific CSS style of an element, where `xxx` is the CSS property name you want to retrieve.
+You can use `$ele.css.xxx` to get the specific CSS style of an element, where `xxx` is the CSS property name you want to get.

 ### Example